ElementUser/HoN-Patch-Notes-Game-Bot/README.md

 ![Build](https://github.com/ElementUser/HoN-Patch-Notes-Game-Bot/workflows/.github/workflows/.github_ci.yml/badge.svg)

-This application is intended to automate the process of HoN's Patch Notes Guessing Game that is hosted in a thread on the Reddit platform.
+This application automates the process of HoN's Patch Notes Guessing Game that is hosted in a thread on the Reddit platform.

 Specifically, the bot is intended to create a thread in the [/r/heroesofnewerth subreddit](https://www.reddit.com/r/HeroesofNewerth/).

-Reddit users post their guess according to the rules of the game.
-The rules of the game are the following:
+Reddit users post their guess according to the [Rules of the game](#Rules-of-the-game).

 # Requirements